SiyabongaBayanda/Customer-Shopping-Behavior-Analysis/README.md

 - Subscription status did not correspond with higher customer spending in this dataset.
 Non-subscribers generated more total revenue and recorded more repeat purchases than subscribers, suggesting that the     current subscription offering may not be sufficiently compelling to drive higher customer value.
 - Five products showed the highest discount usage, providing an opportunity to evaluate promotion effectiveness.
 - Fall generated the highest revenue, indicating stronger customer purchasing activity during the season and an opportunity to increase inventory and promotional planning ahead of peak demand.
-- Young Adults and Middle-Aged customers contributed the largest shares of revenue, making them important target segments for marketing and customer engagement strategies
+- Young Adults and Middle-Aged customers contributed the largest shares of revenue, making them important target segments for marketing and customer engagement strategies.

 Note: Specific findings and recommendations are documented in the SQL analysis and Power BI dashboard.